ga4gh/data-security/AAI/AAIConnectProfile.md

 In order to limit damage of leaked tokens, systems MUST provide all of the
 following:

-1. Be able to leverage mechanisms in place for revoking claims and tokens for for other purposes to also limit exposure of leaked tokens.
+1. Be able to leverage mechanisms in place for revoking claims and tokens for other purposes to also limit exposure of leaked tokens.

 2. Follow best practices for the safekeeping of refresh tokens or longer lived